 The true impact of these hurricanes will not be known for generations.
 As humanitarian aid continues and structural rebuilding increases, delivering a truly resilient recovery will take time and significant resources.
-Two (2) months after the storms, in November 2017, Governor Ricardo Rosselló commissioned an initial damage assessment, the Build Back Better report, which identified an estimated \$94 billion in recovery need from fourteen (14) possible funding sources.
+Two (2) months after the hurricanes, in November 2017, Governor Ricardo Rosselló commissioned an initial damage assessment, the Build Back Better report, which identified an estimated \$94 billion in recovery need from fourteen (14) possible funding sources.
 The Amended Action Plan outlined in the following pages includes further analysis of early damage estimates and informs an initial program design to address these needs with the first \$1.5 billion authorized by Pub.
 L. 115-56, as amended by Pub.
 L. 115-72, and announced through Federal Register Vol. 83, No. 28 (February 9, 2018), 83 FR 5844, and the second tranche of \$8.2 billion authorized by Pub.
-L. 115-123 and announced through Federal Register Vol. 83, No. 157 (August 14, 2018), 83 FR 40314.
+L. 115-123 and announced through Federal Register Vol. 83, No. 157 (August 14, 2018), 83 FR 40314, and the latest unmet infrastructure need allocation authorized under Pub.
+L. 116-20 and announced in Federal Register Vol. 85, No. 17 (January 27, 2020), 85 FR 4681.
 The U.S. Department of Housing and Urban Development (HUD) is the federal oversight agency for these funds, which are administered through the Community Development Block Grant - Disaster Recovery (CDBG-DR) framework overseen by HUD.

 The first Action Plan outlined the uses for the approximately \$1.5 billion in CDBG-DR made available by Congress on February 1, 2018.
-Subsequent amendments encompassed in this iteration of the Action Plan have further allocated an additional \$8.2 billion anticipated in a second allocation for the Island.
+Subsequent amendments encompassed in this iteration of the Action Plan have further allocated an additional \$8.2 billion anticipated in a second allocation for the Island, and now include the additional \$277 million in unmet infrastructure need.
 On April 10, 2018, after the initial \$1.5 billion was announced, Congress made available an additional \$18.5 billion in recovery funds, including funds targeted to the electric grid and mitigation activities.
 The parameters within which the remaining funds may be spent will be outlined in forthcoming federal guidelines, and its proposed uses determined in subsequent action plans.

-&lt;sup>1 Build Back Better Puerto Rico, Request for Federal Assistance for Disaster Recovery, November 2017.
+1 Build Back Better Puerto Rico, Request for Federal Assistance for Disaster Recovery, November 2017.